 Where RotoQL does have the advantage is its ability to integrate your custom projections, something that Fantasy Labs does not offer.

-FantasyLabs is slightly more expensive than RotoQL, currently listed at $59.95 per month.
+FantasyLabs is considerably more expensive than RotoQL, currently listed at $59.95 per month.

 RotoQL vs Fantasy Cruncher